Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/boards-action.md

 ## Removing a request from a Board

 Each Board listed in the Boards action item provides an X which when selected the request that you are currently viewing will be removed from that board.
-This option is not available to users that Read Only access to a board.
+This option is not available to users that have Read Only access to a board.

 ## Advanced setting